 Instead of using a single ETF or Index Fund to invest in U.S. stocks, Wealthfront's Tax-Optimized Direct Indexing directly purchases up to 1,001 individual securities on your behalf — up to 1,000 stocks from the S&P 500® and S&P 1500® Indices and an ETF of much smaller companies.

 This allows us to take advantage of the countless opportunities for tax-loss harvesting presented by the movement of individual stocks, to further improve your investment performance.
 Combined with our Daily Tax-Loss Harvesting service, we believe this could add as much as 2.03% to your annual investment performance.
 Read Our White Paper.

 That’s right.
-We’re able to do it because we are the largest and fastest growing automated investment service.
+We’re able to do it because we are the largest automated investment service.
 Our software algorithms are able to efficiently trade and tax-loss harvest all of the hundreds of stocks we buy on your behalf commission free – something that is incredibly challenging and expensive to do in any other way.